SRI-CSL/yices2/doc/sphinx/source/term-operations.rst

    **Parameters**

-   - the integer *n* must be positive
+   - The integer *n* must be positive

    **Error report**